-Zoom doesn’t need to be so awful.
-What the future of video chat could learn from the past
+We’re in a golden age of UX.
+Why is video chat still stuck in the ’90s?

 Total Recall—Google Wave (ca. 2009)

 We tend to focus our frustrations with Zoom on the immediate, in-meeting experience.
-Maybe this is because it is such a relief to be finished with a full day in videoconferencing.
+Maybe this is because it is such a relief to be finished with a full day of videoconferencing.
 As mentioned earlier, we forget how these environments impoverish our sense of recall and thus our ability to build and retain knowledge in Zoomland.
 The ideas described above are meant to point the way to capture and represent the flow of a meeting as well as key moments of interest (MOIs).
 You may be familiar with the term POIs (points of interest).
 It is one of the anchoring design concepts behind the various mapping apps that we rely on every day to build our understanding of the physical world.
 MOI is the analog in Zoomland (I developed a graphical note-taking style based on this concept).

 Step back and consider the volume of video content being delivered, and recorded, in Zoomland every day with roughly 300 million daily users.
 Then ask yourself whether you have ever gone back to watch a Zoom recording?
 Let’s imagine you joined a Zoom meeting halfway through and want to quickly “catch up” on what you missed during the meeting?
 Or, you were a bit distracted by your 12-year-old’s nervous breakdown and want to go back after the meeting to review?
 There is no efficient or meaningful way to “play back” a Zoom meeting.